mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 ### DESCRIPTION

-This script acts as a wrapper for ChatGPT, DALL-E, Whisper, and TTS endpoints from multiple service providers such as OpenAI, LocalAI, Ollama, Anthropic, Mistral AI, GoogleAI, Groq AI, and GitHub Models.
+This script acts as a wrapper for ChatGPT, DALL-E, Whisper, and TTS endpoints from OpenAI.
+Additional service providers such as LocalAI, Ollama, Anthropic, Mistral AI, GoogleAI, Groq AI, GitHub Models, and Novita APIs are also available.

 With no options set, complete INPUT in single-turn mode of the native chat completion.

-Handles single-turn and multi-turn modes, pure text completions, image generation/editing, speech-to-text, and text-to-speech.
+Handles single-turn and multi-turn modes, pure text and native chat completions, image generation and editing, speech-to-text, and text-to-speech.

-Accepts prompts, text files, PDFs, and image files as input.
+Accepts prompts, text files, PDFs, image, and audio files as input (as per model).
 Supports various options for model selection, parameters, and output formats.